lucidBrot/einz/protocols/CommunicationModel/messages.md

 ## UpdateLobbyList

-The **server** broadcasts the new List of Players and Spectators to the clients whenever a new one connects.
+The **server** broadcasts the new List of Players and Spectators to the clients whenever a new one connects or leaves.
 The first client thus only receives a list with itself and knows that it is admin.

 It is not important for the client to know spectators and the admin, but it might be useful for the UI if we want to show that.